The Dangers Of Bat Guano

-What Bat Guano Looks Like
+What Does Bat Guano Look Like?

+Bat guano is known for triggering disease in humans.
+It can cause histoplasmosis, which directly affects the lungs.
 Some symptoms of this disease are shortness of breath, cough, headache, no appetite, fever, joint pain, problems with vision, and pains in your chest.

-Dangers To Your Home
+How Guano Is Dangerous To Your Home

 If you feel concerned at all about bats in your home, don’t hesitate to give us a call.
 We have the training, the expertise, and the appropriate products necessary to safely and effectively remove bat guano from your home.
 And we can ensure your home is sealed and protected from further unwanted guests – count us on for protection guaranteed!